cdbuzzell/TeamsPriorityIncidentResponse/README.md

 ![Flow Post Message](Images/Flow-PostMessage.jpg)
 9. Alter this Flow to meet your needs, save it, then copy the HTTP POST URL from the trigger

+**Note:** see the [TeamsRequests Flow](https://github.com/cdbuzzell/TeamsRequests/blob/master/TeamsCreationGovernance.zip) for an example of how to create a Team (instead of a channel) for every Incident

 Your Flow should look something like this:
 ![Flow Canvas](Images/Flow-Canvas.jpg)

 TODO: Test with PostMan

 ### Create ServiceNow Outbound REST Message to call Microsoft Flow
-Notice: I am not an expert at anything, especially ServiceNow.
+**Notice:** I am not an expert at anything, especially ServiceNow.
 1. In ServiceNow, under System Web Services > Outbound, click on REST Message and create a new one.
 2. Truncate your flow URL up to the *invoke* part of the path and enter that as the Endpoint (it won't let us just paste the whole URI, so enter everything before the ? mark, we'll add the rest of the URI [query string] later).
 Set Authentication to "No authentication"
 ![ServiceNow REST Message Authentication](Images/SN-REST-Auth.png)